Is it safe drive on Crete?

 Always be alert and never assume that other drivers are going to do the right thing.
 Many people don’t use their indicators when they should or make sudden stops without warning.
 Just constantly be on the look-out

-Self-service pumps and credit-card pumps are not the norm.
+Self-service pumps and credit-card pumps are not the norms.
 Some out-of-the-way stations don’t take plastic at all, so it is always advisable to carry some cash.

 Pay close attention to pedestrians walking in the street.
-Sidewalks are sometimes hard to come by and they have no other options but to be in the roads.
+Sidewalks are sometimes hard to come by and they have no other options but to be on the roads.

 Cars will often flash their lights at you from behind to signal that they would like to overtake.
 Pay attention to this and allow them to pass you by.

-Always remember that the Greek roads are narrow,most of the time are single lane on each direction, and without barriers in between
+Always remember that the Greek roads are narrow, most of the time is a single lane in each direction, and without barriers in between

 -Wear your seat belt or helmet on a motorcycle